StellarSand/IYPS/README.md

 > [!NOTE]
 > - The Google Play account is not owned by me.
 > - This app will be no longer be available on Google Play after September 2026.
 I don't agree to Google's new developer verification policy requirements.
 [Keep Android Open](https://keepandroidopen.org/).

-Reproducible builds are enabled, allowing you to install and upgrade the app from any of the following sources (except Google Play), interchangeably.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
 alt="Get it on F-Droid"